 A lottery basket is a great idea for an auction item and one that can be put together without investing a ton of money on your part.
 Be sure to include a range of tickets, with a few pricier ones supplemented by several single-dollar tickets.
 Guests will be intrigued by the sense of mystery to see how much they’ll collect!
 Plus, it gives the recipient the chance to win over and over again, even after placing the winning bid on your basket.

 By partnering with your local professional sports teams, you can likely receive season tickets at a discounted rate to then auction off to the highest bidder.
-For even more fun, see if you can gain access to some VIP seats at the stadium, and provide coupons or gift certificates for concessions.
+For even more fun, see if you can access some VIP seats at the stadium and provide coupons or gift certificates for concessions.
 After all, what’s a baseball game without a hot dog?

-This is an intriguing auction item for guests who are looking to expand their tastes in wine by testing out a variety of choices!
+This is an intriguing auction item for guests looking to expand their tastes in wine by testing out various choices!
 Be sure to collect many different types of wine and include a brief description of each.
 You might even ask each member of your fundraising team to share their personal preference of wine to include a range of team favorites.

-Most of us don’t have our own private jets as a means of transportation, but most of us are curious to give it a try!
-Auctioning off exclusive, once-in-a-lifetime type experiences are a great way to raise money for your cause, especially if you know someone (or know someone who knows someone) with a private plane to donate for an evening.
+Most of us don’t have our own private jets as a means of transportation, but many are curious to give it a try!
+Auctioning off exclusive, once-in-a-lifetime type experiences like this is a great way to raise money for your cause, especially if you know someone (or know someone who knows someone) with a private plane to donate for an evening.

 Silent Auction Items